pritchardn/windlass/Rerun/Explanation.md

 but on the other hand, it is good practice to prepare for such situations.
 - My current 'supported' functionality is based on a single function.
 It could be possible to simply remove unsupported flags from the Enum as a cleaner solution?
+- Groups are handled in-editor by adding a group ID field, nothing more.

 ## Added Code
 - daliuge-common